GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 **Before trying to copy piggyback locations from below it’s recommended to check what the schematics say (3.0.1 Schematics & Diagrams).**

-**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**
+!>**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**

 Whilst following schematics it's important to test you have found the correct piggyback loactions.
-In order to do this please follow th ebelow instructions first before turning on your machine.
+In order to do this please follow the below instructions before turning on your machine.

 ![image](https://user-images.githubusercontent.com/53577819/154982423-82b4bdb4-ca78-4077-90c0-77b349c8c3d2.JPG ':size=350')